 Millfield is committed to providing benefit to the public on a local, regional and national scale, with the main aim being to benefit children from a wide variety of backgrounds.
 The school does this by widening access through financial support, sharing facilities, resources and knowledge with local state schools, involvement in community projects, teacher development and offering life changing opportunities to disadvantaged children.
 The school also brings significant economic benefits.
 Last year Millfield’s contribution to the UK GDP was in the region of £73m (2017/18), with £38m contributing to Mendip’s GDP (equating to 2% GDP of the whole Mendip area).
-The school supports 1,800 jobs in the local area. £8m was saved to the UK taxpayer last year by pupils who are eligible for state education choosing to attend Millfield.
+The school supports 1,800 jobs in the local area. £8m was saved to the UK taxpayer last year by students who are eligible for state education choosing to attend Millfield.
 These are some of the initiatives the school is involved in:

 More Accessible – Scholarships and Bursaries

-Scholarships and bursaries enable access to the school for talented pupils who would benefit from an education at Millfield, by offering fee discounts of up to 100%.
+Scholarships and bursaries enable access to the school for talented students who would benefit from an education at Millfield, by offering fee discounts of up to 100%.
 Scholarships may be supplemented with means-tested bursaries, to uphold our powerful principle of diversity that is the Millfield Mix, making sure that those children who would best benefit from a world-class Millfield education and outstanding opportunities are able to do so, regardless of the financial circumstances of their parents.
 Every child matters, and at Millfield we are passionate in our goal to identify the potential in each individual and do everything we can to ensure their success..

 In the year to 31 August 2019, the total value of scholarships and bursaries was £6.7 million.

-The Millfield Foundation is an independent charity set up to raise funds for the provision of scholarships to pupils at the school.
+The Millfield Foundation is an independent charity set up to raise funds for the provision of scholarships to students at the school.